 To build (publish) a MATLAB interface to a C++ library, you need:

-One or more header files that contain declarations of all the functions exported by the library.
-You should be able to compile the headers in a C++ development environment and use the functionality in C++ applications.
+One or more header or source files that contain declarations of all the functions exported by the library.
+You should be able to compile these files in a C++ development environment and use the functionality in C++ applications.